Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Results Discussion

-Table \ref{tab:results:rendering:performance:transparent} shows the rendering performance when rendering transparent geometry using an opacity of 0.1.
-When rendering transparent geometry, Kanzler et al. shows the best performance for most datasets.
-While our method is fast when rendering opaque data, performance is significantly reduced when rendering full transparency.
-This is to be expected, since the conservative voxelization increases the number of fragments and therefore ray-capsule intersection tests, which dominate the rendering time when rendering full transparency.
-Kanzler et al.'s quantized method increases performance by limiting the amount of ray-capsule intersections compared to more accurate methods.
+\cref{tab:results:rendering:performance:transparent} shows rendering performance for transparent geometry using an opacity of 0.1.
+When rendering transparent geometry, Kanzler et al. show the best performance for most datasets.
+While our method performs well on opaque line sets, performance is significantly reduced when rendering full transparency.
+This performance reduction is expected, since conservative voxelization increases the number of fragments and ray-capsule intersection tests, which dominate the rendering time for fully transparent line sets.
+Kanzler et al.'s quantized method increases performance by limiting the number of ray-capsule intersections compared to more accurate methods.

-To further investigate the impact of line opacity on dynamic rendering performance, we evaluated rendering the \textit{Aneurysm} line set at various opacity values, shown in Figure \ref{fig:results:rendering:performance}.
-This figure clearly shows the benefit of early ray-termination when using a ray tracing approach, compared with the hierarchical culling strategy of Gro{\ss} and Gumhold.
-Given that our method renders correct transparency without any quantization and artifacts, it performs quite well compared to the method of Kanzler et al., even showing superior performance for very high line opacities.
+To investigate the impact of line opacity on dynamic rendering performance, we evaluated the rendering performance of the \textit{Aneurysm} line set at various opacities, as shown in \cref{fig:results:rendering:performance}.
+This figure clearly shows the advantage of early ray-termination over the hierarchical culling strategy of Gro{\ss} and Gumhold.
+Given that our method renders correct transparency without quantization and artifacts, it performs favorably compared to the method of Kanzler et al., even surpassing their method for very high line opacities.

-Finally, we compare rendering quality with the state of the art by comparing semi-opaque renderings of the \textit{Bundles Small} line set, shown in Figure \ref{fig:results:rendering:quality}, which presents a challenge for the state of the art.
-While all methods achieve very similar overall renderings due to the use of identical shading and tangent-coloring, looking closer reveals qualitative differences.
-While their method works very well for shorter line segments, Gro{\ss} and Gumhold's K-Buffer-based order correcting algorithm fails to properly sort the relatively long line segments in this dense tractogram.
-Being non-conservative, Kanzler et al.'s method shows missing-segment artifacts, which reduces the quality of the rendered lines, but is less noticeable when rendering full transparency.
-Our voxel-based ray tracing guarantees correct ordering and resolves missing-segment artifacts.
+Finally, a performance breakdown of our rendering pipeline is shown in \cref{appendix:breakdown}, reporting the performance of each step for opaque geometry.
+As in our other experiments, we chose a grid resolution of \(128^3\), a screen resolution of \(1920 \times 1080\), and a line radius of \(0.2\) times the voxel size.
+Culling only adds a small, fixed overhead for our chosen grid resolution, since it is performed in voxel space.
+The per-voxel fragment list generation step remains a major contributor in the per-frame preprocessing time, even after our optimizations.
+We also perform shading in voxel space, which adds a small overhead depending on the number of visible voxels.
+Precomputation still accounts for most of the total rendering time for opaque geometry.
+When rendering static line sets, only the ray-tracing step needs to be computed every frame, which results in about a twofold speedup compared to dynamic line sets.